-All systems should use the GHS classification criteria based on hazard, however competent authorities may authorize consumer labelling systems providing information based on the likelihood of harm (risk based labelling).
-In the latter case the Competent Authority would establish procedures for determining the potential exposure and risk for the use of the product.
-Labels based on this approach provide targeted information on identified risks but may not include certain information on chronic health effects (e.g. (Target Organ Systemic Toxicity (TOST)) following repeated exposure, reproductive toxicity and carcinogenicity), that would appear on a label based on hazard alone.
-A general explanation of the broad principles of risk-based labelling is contained in Annex 4.
+All systems should use the GHS classification criteria based on hazard, however competent authorities may authorize consumer labelling systems providing information based on the likelihood of harm (risk-based labelling).
+In the latter case the competent authority would establish procedures for determining the potential exposure and risk for the use of the product.
+Labels based on this approach provide targeted information on identified risks but may not include certain information on chronic health effects (e.g. specific target organ toxicity (STOT)) following repeated exposure, reproductive toxicity and carcinogenicity), that would appear on a label based on hazard alone.
+A general explanation of the broad principles of risk-based labelling is contained in Annex 5.